Do Cats Get Urinary Blockage More Often in the Fall?

 Bladder infections may have a role in the formation of urinary sediment, stones, and scar tissue, so infections should be treated promptly.

 Several diets can help reduce the risk of feline urethral obstruction in cats that are prone to this problem.
 Your veterinarian can tell you if your cat should be on a special diet to reduce the risk of feline urethral obstruction.
-Wet diets are recommended because they are higher in water, and therefore keep the urine more dilute.
+Wet diets are recommended because they are higher in water, and therefore keep the urine more diluted.

-Keeping your cat at a healthy weight is a final way to help prevent the chance of feline urethral obstruction.
+Keeping your cat at a healthy weight is the final way to help prevent the chance of feline urethral obstruction.
 Though we don’t quite understand the connection, overweight and neutered male cats represent the majority of blocked pets.